Integrated Distribution Planning

 Review process

-Rate-regulated utilities submit their IDPs on November 1 of each odd numbered year.
+Xcel Energy submits their IDP on November 1 of each odd numbered year, while Dakota Electric Association, Minnesota Power, and Otter Tail Power will submit their plans on November 1 of even numbered years starting in 2028.
 Prior to submitting their IDPs, utilities must hold at least one stakeholder meeting that covers DER forecasts and 5-year investment plans.
 Members of the public can participate in these meetings to learn more and provide feedback on utilities’ plans.

 After utilities file their IDPs, the Commission will issue a Notice of Comment period.
 This Notice provides another opportunity for any interested person or organization to weigh in on each utility’s plan.
 At an Agenda Meeting, the Commission may accept the IDP filing.
 Acceptance means the Commission agrees that the utility’s filing included all reporting requirements.